20 Day Trips from Austin for the Perfect Staycation10 Dec Alexander Pfirrmann

 1. Blue Hole Regional Park

-About an hour and a half from Austin, this park features approximately 4.5 miles of trails, picnic areas, a community pavilion, playscape, and a basketball court.
-During the pandemic, you must secure a pass from Wimberly’s recreation department in order to visit Blue Hole Regional Park.
-Most other times, though, you can show up on a whim!
+The park features approximately 4.5 miles of trails, picnic areas, a community pavilion, playscape, and a basketball court.
+During these strange times, you must secure a pass from Wimberly’s recreation department in order to visit Blue Hole Regional Park.

-The hole is a beautiful place for swimming and photos, and the presence of turtles and fish in the water grants children the opportunity to interact with wildlife in their natural habitat.
-The tree-lined shore and gorgeous blue water make it the perfect place to relax on a sunny day.
+The presence of turtles and fish in the water grants children the opportunity to interact with wildlife in their natural habitat.

 2. Jacob’s Well